Scholarships and Grants

 We encourage you to thoroughly research lenders to ensure you receive the best rates and services that meet your needs.
 Make sure to compare borrower benefits ranging from origination and default fees that can reduce the initial cost of the loan as well as benefits to save money during repayment such as auto-debit interest rate reductions.
 Interest rates are typically variable, which means they can change monthly and rates vary amongst private lenders.
 For current Prime and London Interbank Offered Rate (LIBOR) information, please go to www.bankrate.com.

-This list is not an endorsement by the college, you are welcome to chose any private lender.
+*Used by NEC students during the 2019-2020 academic year.
+This is not an endorsement by the College; you are welcome to choose any private lender.

 The National Student Loan Database System will list all of the Federal Student Loans that you have borrowed as a student.
 If you borrowed private loans, you will need to contact the private lender(s) for billing/repayment options for the private loans.